 The people in your organization each need a user account before they can sign in and access Microsoft Intune.
 To create user accounts, you can add users to Intune.
 Once added, you can grant permissions and assign licenses to users.
 Then later, you can assign different types of policies to users to help and protect them.

 As an administrator, you can add users individually or in bulk to Intune.
-The easiest way to add user accounts is to add them one at a time in the Microsoft Intune admin center.

 You must be an admin (global, license, or a user admin) to add users to Intune.
 If you set up Intune using the free trial, you are a global admin.